gaborbernat/bernat-tech/content/posts/blazing-fast-html-parser/index.md

 [`html.unescape`](https://docs.python.org/3/library/html.html#html.unescape).
 The Python implementation of `escape` runs up to five `str.replace` passes. `unescape` runs a regular expression and calls back into Python for each match in the 2,231-entry HTML5 entity table. `html.parser.HTMLParser` calls `unescape` for each text run it encounters, so both functions sit on hot paths.
+Interpreter dispatch explains the standard-library gap; its authors made reasonable choices under different maintenance constraints.

 I [opened an issue](https://github.com/python/cpython/issues/151024) and a [pull request](https://github.com/python/cpython/pull/151025) to put a C accelerator behind the Python functions while